As an Amazon affiliate, I earn from qualifying purchases.

 Thanks to Automate Your Life for the helpful setup video, which can give you a sense of what’s involved.

-At the risk of repeating ourselves [I know, I know], there is no remote included with the Hub only product.
+At the risk of repeating myself [I know, I know], there is no remote included with the Hub only product.
 This guy bought a separate remote.
-So don’t come crying to us if you order this and are expecting a remote in the box ?.
+So don’t come crying to us if you order this and are expecting a remote in the box.

 System Requirements